sameersingh22/kick-metrics/README.md

 ---

-## Future Implementations
+## Future Implementations <a name="future-implementations"></a>

+1. **Update Visual Design**: Revamp the website layout to create a more professional appearance, enhancing user experience and improving navigation.

-1. **User Accounts**: Implement authentication for coaches and players, allowing coaches to manage player metrics.
+2. **User Accounts**: Implement authentication for coaches and players, enabling secure access and allowing coaches to manage player metrics effectively.

-2. **Enhanced Metrics**: Integrate additional performance tracking features, such as advanced statistics and historical comparisons.
+3. **MySQL Database Integration**: Transition from a JSON file to a MySQL database for improved scalability, dynamic data management, and enhanced performance.

-3. **Video Integration**: Add functionality for fetching and displaying training videos to support skill development.
+4. **Video Integration**: Add functionality for fetching and displaying training videos, supporting skill development and providing valuable resources for players.